ManoloMancelli/HadesVR_Remix/docs/Wand_Official.md

 ![1](img/wandofficial/pcb_cell.png)

 6. Solder the Red LED and 68 Ohm resistor.
-Longer pin of LED goes towards the top of the board.
+Longer pin of LED goes towards the bottom of the board.
 Resistor polarity doesn't matter.
 You can solder it either way.

 ![1](img/wandofficial/pcb_led.png)